monika2333/edu_news_pipeline/manual_filter_realtime_plan.md

 ## Plan
 1. **Per-item immediate update** ✅
    - Added delegated radio listeners to single cards and clusters that POST edits then decisions, remove the affected cards/clusters from the DOM, refresh stats, and revert selection with a toast on failure.
-2. **Pending retention**
+2. **Pending retention** ✅
-   - Only remove cards that received an explicit status change; untouched cards stay rendered.
-Avoid automatic refresh that would drop Pending items.
+   - Immediate handlers only remove the cards/clusters whose status changed; untouched items stay on the page with no automatic reload.
 3. **“放弃本页剩余内容” bulk**
    - Rename the button text.
    - Bulk handler: gather all currently visible undecided cards (or all remaining), send their summaries/sources to `/edit`, then call `/decide` with those IDs marked discarded, remove them from DOM, refresh stats.